-Rob is a member of the Health Research Methodology and Implementation (HeRMI) group and is research active in Critical Care Research and Postgraduate student research.
+Rob is a member of the Health Research Methodology and Implementation (HeRMI) and qualitative research interest groups in the Faculty of Health & Wellbeing.

 Monks, R. (2015) A study exploring the experiences of family and friends of patients admitted to the Intensive Care Unit to promote family-centred quality care improvement: using EBCD methodology.
 Experienced Based Co-Design Mental Health Group, University of Central Lancashire, Preston.
 (Invited Speaker)

 Monks, R. and Billington, J. (2015) Putting service user experience under the microscope to Re-Design services: Using Experience Based Co-Design.
 School of Health Postgraduate Research Conference, University of Central Lancashire, Preston.

 Crook, K., Monks, R., Sanders, C., O’Connor, M., Carter, B. (2015) Paediatric Inflammatory Bowel Disease Nurses’ Experiences of using the Paediatric Inflammatory Bowel Disease Patient Held Record in Clinical Practice.
 British Society of Paediatric Gastroenterology, Hepatology and Nutrition Conference.

 Monks, R. (2009) Dissonant Care Delivery to Illicit Drug Users in Acute Care Settings.
 A Grounded Theory Study.
 1st International Congress on Nurse Education, Research and Practice.
 Thessaloniki, Greece.
 (Oral Presentation)